-Translating the business need to prediction problem
+Translate the business need to problem prediction

-Experimenting with new predictive models
+Experiment with new predictive models

-Getting the right people involved in the process
+Get the right people involved in the process

-Putting tools into the hands of the right people makes a big difference in ROI from data science investments.
+Placing tools into the hands of the right people makes a significant difference in the return on investment from data science investments.
 The struggle to get the right people involved manifests in two ways.